waliarubal/Jaya/README.md

 - [ ] Media Fire
 - [ ] FTP/SFTP

 This project is in beta at the moment so it's not suitable for general use.
+Technical users with programming experience can try things out, just open the project in Visual Studio 2017 or Visual Studio 2019 and run it in 'Debug' mode.

 <blockquote>
 <p lang="en" dir="ltr">This is an amazing and clever thing by <a href="https://twitter.com/walia_rubal?ref_src=twsrc%5Etfw" target="_blank">@walia_rubal</a> - it&#39;s a *cross platform file explorer application* for Windows, Mac and Linux written in .NET Core/C# and Avalonia! <a href="https://github.com/waliarubal/Jaya">https://github.com/waliarubal/Jaya</a> SWEET.
 It&#39;s fun to see how people build things like this.</p>